 No, it’s not a trick question.

-The reason I ask is that if your motivation is so low that you can’t even blog, you might actually enjoy watching paint dry.
+The reason I ask is that if your motivation is so low that you can’t even pull yourself together to blog, you might actually enjoy watching paint dry instead.
+Boredom is a motivation killer, period.

 Here’s the deal: